donini/wordpress-automation/README.md

 ### 1) Download WordPress

-This option will be download the lasted version of wordpress, if you want you can select the core language.
+This option will be download the lasted version of WordPress, if you want you can select the core language.

 To initialize download, use:
 ```shell